3Miku3/ideas/README.md

 # ideas
-The "ideas" repository for the raywenderlich.com book Git Apprentice.
+The "ideas" repository for the raywenderlich.com book Git Apprentice. <br>
-Contact: support@razeware.com"
+Contact: support@razeware.com" <br>
+[ ] Blockchains with BASIC